StuartRiffle/ragtag-tiger/README.md

 ## Workflow

-It's easier to edit your command if you put it in a shell script (or batch file), but split the parameters over multiple lines by ending them with `\` (or `^` on Windows), to make things more readable.
+It's easier to edit your command if you put it in a shell script (or batch file), but split the parameters over multiple lines by ending them with `\` (or with `^` on Windows), to make things more readable.

 For example, a script to consult with a dangerously unqualified virtual doctor, using an in-process LLM and a temporary vector index for privacy, might look like this:
 ```